-DAY 1 Kangerlussuaq
+DAY 1 Kangerlussuaq, Greenland

 DAY 3 Nuuk

 The Greenland National Museum is one of Nuuk’s many outstanding features; the world-famous Qilakitsoq mummies are housed here.
-The museum’s exhibits also offer in-depth information about colonial, Norse, and Inuit presence in Greenland—a must-see.

 DAY 4 At Sea – Davis Strait

-DAY 6–8 Torngat Mountains National Park
+DAY 5-7 Torngat Mountains National Park, NL, Canada

 Canada’s highest peaks east of the Rockies are found in Torngat Mountains National Park.
 Here, the Inuit of Nunatsiavut will be our guides in their spiritual homeland.
 Polar bears, black bears, caribou, falcons, and eagles are among the species we hope to spot.
 We’ll also be on the lookout for marine mammals.

-DAY 9 Hebron
+DAY 8 Hebron

 This haunting site preserves a Moravian Mission station dating from the 1830s.
 The mission was abandoned in 1959, forcing the relocation of the Inuit who resided there.
 In 2005, Newfoundland & Labrador issued an apology to people affected by the relocations.

 Former Hebron residents and their kin continue to visit the site, and to hunt and fish nearby.
-With their help, some of Hebron’s buildings are now being repurposed as a cultural interpretation centre.

-DAY 10 Nain
+DAY 9 Nain

-We have many close ties here.
-Working with local experts, we pioneered expedition cruising in Nunatsiavut.
 We always enjoy a warm cultural welcome.
 Expect music, food, and handicrafts at this dynamic visit.

-DAY 11–12 The Labrador Coast
+Day 10-12 The Labrador Coast

-DAY 13 L’Anse aux Meadows
+Day 13 L’Anse aux Meadows

 L’Anse aux Meadows is the only authenticated Norse settlement in North America—a UNESCO World Heritage Site and National Historic site.
-The archaeological remains found here in 1960 date to approximately 1000 AD.
+The archaeological remains found here in 1960 date to approximately 1,000 AD.

-DAY 15 St. John’s, NL
+Day 15 St. John’s, NL, Canada